drewhendrickson/gae-experiment-base/README.md

 ### To modify this code for your own experiment:

 This project is designed so you need to modify the fewest number of files to change the experiment for your own task.
 These files will likely need to be changed:
-    - most files in the html folder to reflect your instructions, thanks, etc.
+    - most files in the html folder to reflect your instructions, conditions, thanks, etc.
     - the file js/exp_logic.js
         - you will likely need to change the functions testTrial and trainTrial
         - you will probably need to replace drawLine with a function to draw your stimuli